 What is a phishing email?

-With hundreds of billions of emails sent and received each day, it’s getting more difficult to tell which are legitimate and those that might be phishing attempts.
+The most common form of phishing attack is a phishing email.
+With hundreds of billions of emails sent and received each day, it’s getting more difficult to tell which ones are real and which ones might be phishing attempts.

 - Asks for Sensitive Information